Meet the new Dropbox, a single workspace to organize your content, connect your tools, and bring everyone together.

 Quickly find your work with a search bar that learns what you need and gives you search results on all your Dropbox content, including web-based files and files that are online-only.

-You can create content (including web-based tools like Google Docs) straight from Dropbox in the system tray or menu bar.
-Click the “+” (plus) icon to create a new item.
+You can create content (including cloud content like Google Docs) straight from Dropbox in the system tray or menu bar.
+Click the + (plus) icon to create a new item.

-Coordinate work next to content by pinning files and adding folder descriptions, to-dos, and @mentions in the folder overview on the new Dropbox desktop app.
-Once added to a folder, pins, notes, lists, to-dos, @mentions, and links will appear for you and everyone else who opens that folder on the new desktop app, dropbox.com, and the Dropbox mobile app.
+Bring everything together by creating Dropbox Spaces, where you can pin files and add descriptions, to-dos, and @mentions in the new overview.
+Once added to a folder, pins, notes, lists, to-dos, @mentions, and links will appear for you and everyone else who opens that Space on the new desktop app, dropbox.com, and the Dropbox mobile app.

 Note: If you see these options on your folder, but aren’t using the new desktop app, the owner of the file or folder is using it.

-You can continue to star folders for easy access on dropbox.com as you did before.
-In the new desktop app, starred folders will appear in the left side column under Starred.
+You can star folders and Spaces for easy access on dropbox.com.
+In the new desktop app, starred folders and Spaces will appear in the left side column under Starred folders.

 To star a file or folder in the new desktop app:

-When you open a folder, you can pin any file to the top for easy access.
-Anyone who opens that folder will see the pinned file at the top in the new desktop app and on dropbox.com.
+When you open a folder or Space, you can pin any file to the top for easy access.
+Anyone who opens that folder or Space will see the pinned file at the top in the new desktop app and on dropbox.com.

 To pin a file:

-When you open a folder, you can add notes, lists, to-dos, links, and @ mentions.
-Anyone who opens that folder these features in the new desktop app and on dropbox.com.
+When you open a folder or Space, you can add notes, lists, to-dos, links, and @mentions.
+Anyone who opens that folder or Space will see these features in the new desktop app, on dropbox.com, and in the mobile app.

 Dropbox and Zoom allow you to facilitate real-time conversations around shared content to help work get done faster and bring teams together.
 The Zoom integration allows you to present files in Zoom, and create and join Zoom meetings, directly from Dropbox.
 You can also see who presented your files with Zoom.
 Once connected, this information will appear in the Activity section of your file’s preview.